raisch/ligerbots-website-frontend/README.md

 Contact Coach Rob on slack if you're interested in helping.

+## Development Strategy
+The ultimate goal of this project is to replace the current LigerBots web site with one built on better, more modern, and more secure tools and technologies than those in the current site.

+To this end, it was determined that we should follow this path:

+1. Select new tools/platforms to build the new site [__*COMPLETE*__]
+2. Create as complete and loyal a copy of the existing site as possible [75% COMPLETE]
+3. Create a new carpool app using the new tools.
+4. Change the site to adhere to the design and style changes defined by the marketing & graphics teams.

+The following features are still need to complete #2:
+- Announcements: front page block, list, & detail pages
+- Blog Posts: front page block, list, & detail pages
+- Photo Gallery: as defined by existing web site

+### Carpool App
+The coaches are very keen on us providing a way to manage carpools to and from events.

+To this end, we've created a data model (in Directus) to support this function and will need to create the required pages.

+We hope to deliver this app, as a plugin to the existing web site, by the end of 2024.

 ## Directory Structure
 - /bin - useful scripts (probably out-of-date)
 - /src - site components (svelte)